 Travel.State.Gov > Legal Resources > Legal Resources > U.S. Citizenship Laws and Policy > Assisted Reproductive Technology (ART) and Surrogacy Abroad

-The U.S. Department of State determines whether a child born abroad to a U.S. citizen parent acquired U.S. citizenship at birth
+The U.S. Department of State determines whether a child born abroad to a U.S. citizen parent acquired U.S. citizenship at birth.

 Parents may also arrange for DNA tests of the child, using approved labs and procedures as described in our Information Sheet for Parents on U.S. Citizenship and DNA Testing.

-If your child is eligible to apply for a U.S. passport, please NOTE: In many cases under U.S. law, the legal parents of a child under 16 years old must both consent to the U.S. passport application.
+If your child under age 16 is a U.S. citizen, you may apply for the child's U.S. passport.
+Both legal parents must authorize issuance of the passport except in limited circumstances where one parent cannot appear in person.
 If, under local law, a surrogate mother is the legal mother of a child born through ART, then the surrogate mother would need to consent to passport issuance unless one of the exceptions to the two-parent consent requirement apply.